mdn/yari/README.md

 ## How it works

-repo as `index.html` files that contain metadata as YAML [front-matter](https://github.com/mdn/content#fundamental-concepts) followed by the document source.
+Yari does a number of things, the most important of which is to render and serve the MDN content found in the [content repo](https://github.com/mdn/content).
+Each document is stored as an `index.html` file that contains metadata presented as YAML [front-matter](https://github.com/mdn/content#fundamental-concepts) followed by the document source.

 The builder converts these "source files" into "build files" using a CLI tool that iterates over the files, builds the HTML, and lastly packages it up with the front-end code, ready to be served as static files.

 ## Development

-Development on `yari` really refers to updating the building/rendering process described above or improving the structure and styling of the MDN UI (e.g. the styling of the header).
-If you are more interested in contributing to the MDN content, you should check out the [content](https://github.com/mdn/content) repo README.

 The `yarn start` command encapsulates the front-end dev server (on <http://localhost:3000>) and the `server` (on <http://localhost:5000>).